aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 - Intel AX200
 - RTL8188 (Ethernet)
 - ALC3287/257
+- macOS Ventura 13.6.5 (22G621)

 ## Working:

 - iGPU + Hardware Accelration (via NootedRed)
 - Ethernet
-- Camera
+- Webcam
 - Keyboard, Trackpad, and Trackpoint
 - Audio
 - Built-in mic
 - Dual Boot
+- Continuity Camera (Wired ONLY)

+## Minor issues:
+- Audio stops working every now and then, but can be fixed by opening settings and re-selecting the internal speakers as output
+- Certain OpenGL apps (such as Notion) cause massive glitches.
+Unfortunately notm uch can be done about this as it is an issue with NootedRed itself.
+- Sonoma is still quite buggy

 ## What doesn't work:

-- Sleep (Wakes to a black screen after a while)
+- ~~Sleep (Wakes to a black screen after a while)~~ Now seems to be somewhat functional thanks to a DSDT patch
+- ~~Full EC Read-Write access for fan control~~ Now fixed thanks to @Collin8000
+- ~~Internal Mic~~ PATCHED from AppleALC 1.8.8+

+## What will never work with my specs:
 - Airplay, Sidecar, etc. (Airport needs an authentic apple WiFi chip and sidecar is intel-ONLY)
-- Full EC Read-Write access for fan control
-- ~~Internal Mic~~ PATCHED from AppleALC 1.8.8+

 ## Installation instructions: